zinint/OSCD_Invoke-Obfuscation/OSCD - Issue - Invoke-Obfuscation.md

 \$VerbosePreference\.ToString\(
 \String\]\s*\$VerbosePreference
 ```
-These regexes provide detection for this particular block of code [obfuscated IEX invocation](https://github.com/danielbohannon/Invoke-Obfuscation/blob/master/Out-ObfuscatedStringCommand.ps1#L873-L888).
+These regexes provide detection for this particular block of code for [obfuscated IEX invocation](https://github.com/danielbohannon/Invoke-Obfuscation/blob/master/Out-ObfuscatedStringCommand.ps1#L873-L888).
 This code block is copy/pasted into almost every encoding function so they can maintain zero dependencies and work on their own.
 Thats why you'll see some similar obfuscation results in different tasks (because we also use IEX invocation as our command example), e.g.:
 * in [task 25]() with the STDIN+ Launcher, you should pay attention to ```cmd /c``` and ```| powershell``` patterns, rather than the obuscation result of the used command example and the relevant ```$SHElLID[1]+$ShELlId[``` pattern, which is already covered by Daniel's rule;
 * in [task 28]() with STDIN++ Launcher, you should pay attention to ```&& sEt```, ```^|PowersHElL``` and ```&&  CMd``` patterns, rather than the obuscation result of the used command example and the relevant ```$Env:cOmSPec[4,26,25]-jOiN``` pattern, which is already covered by Daniel's rule;